Rudy Giuliani Says He Isn’t ‘100 Percent’ Certain Donald Trump Didn’t Threaten To Withhold Aid From Ukraine

 “..Breaking News: The Ukrainian Government just said they weren’t pressured at all during the ‘nice’ call.
 Sleepy Joe Biden, on the other hand, forced a tough prosecutor out from investigating his son’s company by threat of not giving big dollars to Ukraine.
 That’s the real story!”
 Trump wrote, according to The Inquisitr.
 “Now the Fake News Media says I ‘pressured the Ukrainian President at least 8 times during my telephone call with him.’
 This supposedly comes from a so-called ‘whistleblower’ who they say doesn’t even have a first hand account of what was said.”

-Trump has hinted that he would be willing to release the transcripts of the call, but has backtracked, saying that there are privacy concerns about releasing a conversation between two world leaders.
+Trump hinted that he would be willing to release the transcripts of the call but has backtracked, saying that there are privacy concerns about releasing a conversation between two world leaders.